marjanfaizi/MSModDetector/README.md

 $ pip install -r requirements.txt
 ```

-This repository was tested with Python 3.8.5 on macOS 12.2 and ...
+This repository was tested with Python 3.8.5 on macOS 12.2.

+## Required files
+In order to run MSModDetector on your raw I2MS data to identify mass shifts for a protein of interest and infer potential PTM patterns, the following files are rquired:
+- fasta file of the protein of interest stored in the fasta_files directory
+- a csv table with all the PTMs that should be considered for inferring PTM patterns
+- a csv table, called metadata.csv, containing information about the experimetnal set up stored in the raw_data directory

 ## How to run MSModDetector